blubaugha/crowdbotics-scaffold-web-react/README.md

 ### What the files contain:

 - **index.js** - The main entry point.
-Takes user options and scaffolds a React project
+Takes user options and scaffolds a React project and then deploys it to Heroku
 - **user-input.js** - Gathers user input from the console
+- **command.js** - Runs commands
+- **heroku-deployer.js** - Deploys a project to heroku
-- **scaffolder.js** - Handles building the project, adding packages and deployment
+- **scaffolder.js** - Handles generating and building a project, as well as adding packages to it
-- **settings.js** - Application settings for starter kits and available package list
+- **settings.js** - Application settings